 Early engagement will reduce risk, and avoid surprises for both parties.
 While the early conversations can help inform future development during the design stages, it's important to note that such discussions are preliminary.
 A full assessment, recommendation and acceptance of land to vest can only be completed through delegated authority under the applicable statutory process.
 Final acceptance will only be confirmed by the Council's delegated authority (the Chief Executive at the time of writing) on recommendation from Council officers.

-Council's standards and specifications for developing new open space are outlined in Subdivision Development Principles and Requirements (SDPR) and NZS 4404.
-At the time of writing the SDPR is under review.
-In conjunction with the NZS 4404 Development Standards, the SDPR provides Council's minimum standards for new landscape areas that arise from development.
-For example, the SDPR outlines minimum maintenance periods for new landscape and standard specifications for design.
+Council's standards and specifications for developing new open space are outlined in its Land Development Minimum Requirements (LDMR) and NZS 4404.
+In conjunction with the NZS 4404 Development Standards, the LDMR provides Council's minimum standards for new landscape areas that arise from development.
+For example, the LDMR outlines minimum maintenance periods for new landscape and standard specifications for design.